 What can we do in Greens Beach?

-- Go for a long peaceful walk along Greens Beach, with views of the Tamar River and Low Head lighthouse.
+- Alternatively, go for a peaceful walk along Greens Beach, with views of the Tamar River and Low Head lighthouse.
 You can walk all the way to Clarence Point, which takes about two hours return.
 Stop off at Greens Beach Cafe for a coffee on the way back.
 Nev will make you a lovely flat white, and some delicious local fish and chips if you're hungry.